dtarnawsky/cs-ssl-pinning/README.md

 - Certificate must have a `.cer` extension.
 - Certificates must be in `DER` format.

+## Extract certificates via Browser
+To extract the DER for a certificate:
+- Visit the url in a browser (Microsoft Edge)
+- Click the lock symbol next to the url
+- Click the "Connection is Secure" link
+- Click the certificate symbol next to the close button
+- Click the details tab
+- Click one of the certificates in the hierarchy
+- Click Export button
+- Choose "DER-encoded binary, single certificate" as the format
+- Save the file to your certificates folder with an extension of .cer
+- Repeat these steps for each certificate in the chain

+## Extracting Certs with Open SSL
 This sample app connects to `https://mysafeinfo.com`.
 To extract the public certificates we can call:
 `openssl s_client -connect mysafeinfo.com:443 -showcerts`